Last updated on June 30th, 2026

 When to visit Capitol Reef National Park

-Capitol Reef National Park and its campgrounds are open 365 days a year, but the Gifford Homestead Store and Museum is only open from March 14 (Pi Day) to October 31, so we recommend visiting during this time frame so you can get the full park experience!
+The things to do at Capitol Reef National Park and its campgrounds are open 365 days a year, but the Gifford Homestead Store and Museum is only open from March 14 (Pi Day) to October 31.
+We recommend visiting during this time frame so you can get the full park experience!

 Winter

-You should still be able to do most items on this guide, although depending on the weather, you may need spikes for icy trails, so make sure to check the current conditions before you go!
+You should still be able to do most items on this things to do at Capitol Reef National Park guide, although depending on the weather, you may need spikes for icy trails.
+Make sure to check the current conditions before you go!

 Spring

-The spring is one of the most popular times to visit the park, as the temperatures are mild, there are various school holidays, and pies are being sold!
+The spring is one of the most popular times to visit the park.
+The temperatures are mild, there are various school holidays, and pies are being sold!
 We visited in April and the mornings were a bit chilly, but the afternoons were perfect, with lots of sunshine.

 Summer

 Summertime at Capitol Reef National Park will be warmer, with average highs in the upper 80s and low 90s, with tons of sunshine to heat you up further.
-Between July and September, Capitol Reef has monsoon season, which can bring storms and flash flooding, so make sure to check the weather before you go and avoid any spots that would be dangerous in those conditions.
+Between July and September, Capitol Reef experiences a monsoon season.
+Storms and flash flooding are common, so make sure to check the weather before you go.
+Also, avoid any spots that would be dangerous in those conditions.

 Fall